killerpanda101/Opencv/README.md

 # Opencv
-Implementing the some of the features that openCV has to offer
+Implementing some of the features that openCV has to offer